ARRETdaniel/Python-for-Everybody-Specialization/README.md

-# Programa de cursos integrados Python
+# Python for Everybody Specialization
 #### Learn to Program and Analyze Data with Python.
 Develop programs to gather, clean, analyze, and visualize data.
 ### Série de cursos 5
 ## HABILIDADES